-Temporary cards let you begin using our web site resources immediately.
-Until you get your permanent card, you won't be able to borrow books or use your library's Internet computers.
-Temporary Card Memberships let you:
+Temporary access codes let you begin using our web site resources immediately.
+Until you get your library card, you won't be able to borrow books or use your library's Internet computers.
+Temporary access codes let you:

 - Request up to 2 items through the online catalog.
-Permanent cards allow you to request up to 15 items.
+Library cards allow you to request up to 15 items.

 - Begin using the library system's searchable resources right away, such as genealogy, business, investment and homework support databases.
 These databases have online books, encyclopedias, reference sources and magazines.

-- Please note that downloadable content (eAudios and eBooks) are not available to temporary card holders.
+- Please note that downloadable content (eAudios and eBooks) are not available through temporary access codes.

-Your online temporary card is good for only 30 days.
-By the end of the 30 days, you must visit your library to show identification, complete the registration process, and pick up your permanent card.
+Your temporary access code is good for only 30 days.
+By the end of the 30 days, you must visit your library to show identification, complete the registration process, and pick up your library card.

 A PIN is password made of letters and/or numbers that you create when you sign up for a card.
 Thus, if you have a library card, you have a PIN.